falconpy/showrssd/README.md

 # showrssd
-showrss.info downloader
+Showrss.info downloader

-It only need universal feed parser library (feedparser.py).
+It only need universal feed parser library: feedparser.py (https://pypi.python.org/pypi/feedparser).
 I tested 5.1.3 version.

 All the settings are in settings.py file:
 - The showrss.info user id